Mice will urinate on absolutely everything!

 This leaves you will a large cleanup operation, or you could risk the spread of some very nasty diseases.

-In this post, I am going to explain how to get rid of mice urine odor.
+In this post, I am going to explain how to get rid of mice’s urine odor.
 And if you want to get rid of the mouse urine smell in your car, you can also follow this advice.

 Finding Mice Urine

-You should begin by concentrating your efforts on areas that you know mice have been.
-Consider all areas where mice tend to hide in a house, that is where I begin.
+It would be best if you began by concentrating your efforts on areas that you know mice have been.
+Consider all areas where mice tend to hide in a house.
+That is where I begin.

-There are tools you can use that make the job of finding mice urine a little easier, such as a UV blacklight torch.
+You can use tools that make the job of finding mice urine a little easier, such as a UV blacklight torch.
 Like this:

 Getting Rid Of Mice Urine Odor

 Now it is down to you to finish the job and clean up the odor from mouse urine.

 Sometimes it is easy!
 For instance, you may have to remove rodent urine odor on metal.

 Sometimes it is more of a challenge, especially if you need to clean mouse urine from wood